OPCFoundation/opcua-webapi-dotnet/docs/DefaultApi.md

 <a id="browsenext"></a>
 # **BrowseNext**
-> BrowseNextResponse BrowseNext (BrowseNextRequest? browseNextRequest = null)
+> BrowseNextResponse BrowseNext (BrowseNextRequest browseNextRequest = null)